walmartlabs/concord-website/docs/plugins/http.md

 ### Response Type

-`response` is a mandatory parameter that maps to the `ACCEPT` header of the HTTP request.
+`response` is an optional parameter that maps to the `ACCEPT` header of the HTTP request.

 Types supported currently: